 2. Seal the Outside of Your Home

 Keeping spiders out of your home in the first place is one of the most effective methods of spider control.
-Spiders can crawl through cracks as narrow as the width of a penny, so it is important to seal all possible entrances into your home.
+According to Averse Pest Control, a pest control in Boise, spiders can crawl through cracks as narrow as the width of a penny, so it is incredibly important to seal all possible entrances into your home.
 Use a silicone caulk to fill any cracks or gaps on the outside of your home.
 Check your window screens to ensure that they fit snugly and there are not any holes or tears.
 Fix or replace any problems that you find.
 One of the most difficult places to seal is around doors.
 Check the weatherstripping along the side of the door.
 The door should fit securely, and there should not be any gaps.
 Door sweeps can also be a great way to prevent unwanted insects.
 Replace your door sweep if you find that it does not fit tightly.

 3. Clear Away Clutter